YottaDB/YDBDoc/ProgGuide/isv.rst

 $ZTSLATE allows you to specify a string that you want to make available in chained or nested triggers invoked for an outermost transaction (when a TSTART takes $TLEVEL from 0 to 1).
 You might use $ZTSLATE to accumulate transaction-related information, for example $ZTOLDVAL and $ZTVALUE, available within trigger context for use in a subsequent trigger later in the same transaction.
 For example, you can use $ZTSLATE to build up an application history or journal record to be written when a transaction is about to commit.

 You can SET $ZTSLATE only while a database trigger is active.
-YottaDB/GT.M clears $ZTSLATE for the outermost transaction or on a TRESTART.
-However, YottaDB/GT.M retains $ZTSLATE for all sub-transactions (where $TLEVEL>1).
+YottaDB clears $ZTSLATE for the outermost transaction or on a TRESTART.
+However, YottaDB retains $ZTSLATE for all sub-transactions (where $TLEVEL>1).

 Example: